-DILLON BOYD is a designer, fabricator and installer.
+DILLON BOYD is a designer, fabricator, and installer.
 He graduated from The University of Illinois Carbondale with a degree in Industrial Design.
-He moved to San Antonio in 2007 and has worked on many projects around town, including The San Antonio River Foundation Museum Reach, helped to design several restaurants as well as enabling many artists realize their work through fabrication and installation.
-Currently he is building pipe organs and installing custom handmade sound systems.
+He has worked on many projects, including The San Antonio River Foundation Museum Reach, helped to design several restaurants, as well as enabling many artists realize their work through fabrication and installation.
+Currently he builds pipe organs and installs custom handmade sound systems.

-JUSTIN BOYD, SCULPTURE & INTEGRATED MEDIA DEPARTMENT CHAIR finished his MFA in Integrated Media at The California Institute of the Arts and graduated from the University of Texas in San Antonio with a BFA in Ceramics.
-Since returning to Texas in 2006, Boyd has shown in numerous solo and group exhibitions, recently including the Visual Art Center, Austin; Art Palace, Houston; UTSA Satellite Space and Blue Star Contemporary Art Center.
+JUSTIN BOYD SCULPTURE & INTEGRATED MEDIA DEPARTMENT CHAIR finished his MFA in Integrated Media at The California Institute of the Arts and graduated from the University of Texas in San Antonio with a BFA in Ceramics.
+Boyd has shown in numerous solo and group exhibitions, recently including the Visual Art Center, Austin; Art Palace, Houston; UTSA Satellite Space; and Blue Star Contemporary Art Center.
 In addition, Boyd hosts a radio show each week on KRTU.

 LIZA COLLINS, born in London, trained as a painter at Northeast London Polytechnic, and later in tapestry at the Royal College of Art.
 Her tapestries are in many public collections, including the Victoria and Albert Museum and the Contemporary Art Society of London.

-MARGARET CRAIG, PRINTMAKING DEPARTMENT CHAIR received an MFA in Printmaking from the University of Texas at San Antonio.
-She also holds a BS in Biology, BS in Art and an MA with an emphasis in watercolor painting from the University of Wisconsin.
-A leader in non-toxic printmaking technology, she has demonstrated at national conferences.
-Craig was selected to represent the U.S. in China as part of the Sanbao International Printmaking project.
+MARGARET CRAIG PRINTMAKING DEPARTMENT CHAIR received an MFA in Printmaking from the University of Texas at San Antonio.
+She also holds a BS in Biology, BS in Art, and an MA with an emphasis in painting from the University of Wisconsin.
+A respected leader in less harmful printmaking technology, she has demonstrated at national conferences.
+Her work is shown nationally and internationally, she is part of numerous collections, and has been part of the Sanbao International Printmaking project.

 MIKE FISHER received his Master of Communication Arts degree from the University of the Incarnate Word and his BA degree at the University of South Carolina.
-Goofa Man Productions is Fisher’s one-man cartooning, illustration and animation studio; and he has been a cartoonist for the former Starlog magazine, as well as Animation Magazine, Modeler's Resource and other publications.
-His independent animation work on shorts like Alpha Worm and Invisible Master, among others, have won several awards at film festivals across the country.
+Goofa Man Productions is Fisher’s one-man cartooning, illustration and animation studio; and he has been a cartoonist for the former Starlog magazine, as well as Animation Magazine, Modeler's Resource, and other publications.
+His independent animation work on shorts have won several awards at film festivals.

 NICOLE GEARY earned an MFA in printmaking from the University of South Dakota and a BFA in printmaking from the University of Florida.
 She has exhibited in juried shows nationally including the Bemis Center for Contemporary Art, Spudnik Press Cooperative, and Washington Printmaker’s Gallery.
 Her prints are included in several collections, both national and international.

-JOE HARJO, PHOTOGRAPHY STUDIO MANAGER received his MFA from the University of Texas at San Antonio and a BFA from the University of Central Oklahoma.
-He exhibits regionally and is in many private collections.
+JOE HARJO FACULTY & PHOTOGRAPHY STUDIO MANAGER received his MFA from the University of Texas at San Antonio and a BFA from the University of Central Oklahoma.
+He exhibits regionally and his work is in many private collections.

 NANCY HENEGAN holds a BFA in Fibers from the University of Wisconsin–River Falls.
 She previously was the Studio Programs Coordinator at the SSA.
 Nancy has taught art to adults and children in a variety of settings including SSA’s Mobile Art Program.

-BLAKE KENNEDY, FACULTY & CERAMIC STUDIO TECHNICIAN graduated from Appalachian State University with a BFA in ceramics and sculpture.
-Since graduation he has opened and been operating his own studio in Boone, NC, and last spring served as the clay area Studio Manager at Appalachian State University.
+BLAKE KENNEDY FACULTY & CERAMIC STUDIO TECHNICIAN graduated from Appalachian State University with a BFA in ceramics and sculpture.
+Prior to moving to San Antonio, he operated his own studio in Boone, NC and was the clay area Studio Manager at Appalachian State University.
 Regional exhibitions include the Catherine Smith Gallery, Boone, NC; Handmade in America, Asheville, NC; and The Greenhill Center for NC Art, Greensboro, NC.

-JILLIAN PALONE, INTERIM METALS DEPARTMENT CHAIR earned her MFA from Southern Illinois University, Edwardsville and received her BFA in Jewelry Design and Metals from Pittsburg State University.
-She allows a variety of materials such as metal, resin, paper-clay, wood, rubber and paints to inform her creative process.
+JILLIAN PALONE METALS DEPARTMENT CHAIR earned her MFA from Southern Illinois University, Edwardsville and received her BFA in Jewelry Design and Metals from Pittsburg State University.
+She allows a variety of materials such as metal, resin, paper-clay, wood, rubber, and paints to inform her creative process.

 KAELA PUENTE is currently an ceramic MFA student at the University of Texas at San Antonio, and has been teaching at UTSA as a graduate instructor.
 She received her BFA from the University of the Incarnate Word.
 Puente has exhibited her work in exhibitions in Texas, Louisiana, Florida, and most recently Containment: Lidded Forms in North Carolina.

-SARAH ROBERTS received her MFA in Jewelry Design and Metalsmithing from Texas Tech University with a secondary emphasis in digital photography.
-Her work explores the relationship between art and the human form through the creation of sculpture, photography and video and has been selected for many national exhibitions.
+SARAH T. ROBERTS FACULTY & METALS STUDIO MANAGER received her MFA in Jewelry Design and Metalsmithing from Texas Tech University with a secondary emphasis in digital photography.
+Her work explores the relationship between art and the human form through the creation of sculpture, photography, and video, and has been selected for many national exhibitions.
 She is co-director of Clamp Light Artist Studios and Gallery.

 ALEX RUBIO is currently the Mosaic Studio Manager for the Blue Star Contemporary Art Museum.
-As an arts organizer, he has instructed and coordinated community-based art programs including, Guadalupe Cultural Arts Organization, and San Anto Cultural Arts Organization.
+As an arts organizer, he instructed in and coordinated community-based art programs including the Guadalupe Cultural Arts Center and San Anto Cultural Arts.
 As a studio artist, Rubio continues to illustrate and describe past and present life in San Antonio, documenting both cultural and personal experiences in his drawings and paintings.

-DANIEL RIOS RODRIGUEZ, born in Killeen, TX, currently lives and works in San Antonio.
+DANIEL RIOS RODRIGUEZ, born in Killeen and currently lives and works in San Antonio.
 He received an MFA in Painting and Printmaking from the Yale School of Art, and a BFA from the University of Illinois in Chicago.
-Rodriguez has exhibited his work both nationally and internationally including a recent solo exhibition of paintings in New York City in early 2014.
+Rodriguez has exhibited his work both nationally and internationally including a solo exhibition of paintings in New York City in early 2014.

-RYAN TAKABA, CERAMICS DEPARTMENT CHAIR holds an MFA in ceramics from Kent State University and a BFA from University of Hawaii.
-He previously was the Artist-in-Residence/Studio Manager for the University of Massachusetts – Dartmouth.
-Takaba has also taught Kent State University and Northwest Vista College.
+RYAN TAKABA CERAMICS DEPARTMENT CHAIR holds an MFA in Ceramics from Kent State University and a BFA from University of Hawaii.
+Takaba has also taught at Kent State University and University of Massachusetts–Darmouth where he was also an Artist-in-Residence/Studio Manager.

-KATE TERRELL received her BFA from Virginia Commonwealth University and her MFA from University of Texas at San Antonio.
+KATE TERRELL received her MFA from University of Texas at San Antonio and her BFA from Virginia Commonwealth University.
 She teaches a variety of art-related subjects including creative dance and lectures about art for adult education.
 For Terrell, drawing has been a mainstay while making sculptures and paintings throughout her life as an artist.

-SAM VELASQUEZ holds a BFA from University of Texas at San Antonio; he attended Palo Alto College where he discovered his love for painting before transferring to UTSA.
-He has also been invited to participate in numerous group exhibitions including at Blue Star Contemporary Art Museum and most recently at Texas A&M University-San Antonio’s Educational and Cultural Arts Center.
+SAM VELASQUEZ holds a BFA from the University of Texas at San Antonio; he attended Palo Alto College where he discovered his love for painting before transferring to UTSA.
+He has also been invited to participate in numerous group exhibitions including at Blue Star Contemporary Art Museum and, most recently, at Texas A&M University-San Antonio’s Educational and Cultural Arts Center.